Lysxia/test-fun/README.md

 a cogenerator of `b` into a cogenerator of `(a -> b)`, provided a way to generate, shrink, and show `a`.

-This is actually generalized by allowing one to provide a way to generate, shrink, and show a *representation* `a0` of `a`, which can be equal to `a` in simple cases, but this generalization makes it possible to generate
+This is actually generalized further by allowing one to provide a way to generate, shrink, and show a *representation* `a0` of `a`, which can be equal to `a` in simple cases, but this generalization makes it possible to generate